Overcoming Homesickness in Thailand as an English Teacher

 Accompanying this disconnection was an intermittent but overwhelming feeling in my chest.
 I've searched for the right word to describe it, for it is a very distinct feeling.
 The closest I can muster is "dread."
 I felt a gut-wrenching sense of dread.

 This feeling would strike me at random.
 On days when I began feeling confident, I would be dragged down by lunchtime.
-A dark cloud would overcome me when I was enjoying warm Friday evenings in beautiful fairy-lit bar gardens.
+A dark cloud would overcome me while enjoying warm Friday evenings in beautiful fairy-lit bar gardens.

 As someone who has always been emotionally consistent and is not prone to ups and downs, I found this intensely frustrating and slightly scary.
 I could not understand why I felt this way when surrounded by exciting things and wonderful people.

 Well, I am done if you still want to live abroad after that dire description!
-I promise from here, it's uphill.
+I promise it's uphill from here.

 Here's some advice from what I've learned from my experience.
-Much of it you might have heard before, but hearing it from someone who has gone through and is still going through homesickness will hopefully make you see how true it is.
+You might have heard much of it before, but hearing it from someone who has gone through and is still going through homesickness will hopefully make you see how true it is.

 Be kind to yourself.